Dublin Zoo to reopen on Tuesday with a new booking system

 Access limited to one-way tour around safari trail while adhering to social distancing

-Dublin Zoo is to reopen on Tuesday with a new, one-way system and with a limited capacity.
+Dublin Zoo is to reopen on a trial basis for a limited number of visitors who will have to follow strict social distancing rules.

-In a tweet on Monday, the zoo said its safari trail allows people to see most of the animals while also adhering to social distancing rules.
+Tickets will have to pre-booked online for either a morning or afternoon session, with numbers allowed into each session capped at 500 – less than one tenth of usual visitor numbers at the attraction for this time of year.

+A strict one-way system around the various enclosures will operate during the trial reopening, with hygiene stations and signage informing visitors to stay at least two metres apart.

 We are delighted to announce that Dublin Zoo will reopen its doors on June 2nd.— Dublin Zoo (@DublinZoo) June 1, 2020